 The second largest lake in Burma, the rather shallow Inle Lake sits at an altitude of almost 900 metres above sea level and is an important source of fresh fish and harvested fruit and vegetables from floating gardens on the lake.
 It’s also one of the most popular tourist sites in the country.

-A great way to spend a couple of hours is to do an Inle Lake sunset tour.
+Another great way to spend a couple of hours is to do an Inle Lake sunset tour.
 For around 6,000 kyat it's possible to hire a boat to go out and view Inle Lake at what is perhaps its most photogenic state.
 You'll likely see several fishermen as well.
 For around 4,000 kyat (7,000 kyat for two) a canoe can be hired for a few hours.
 This is a great way to explore rural villages and paddy at a much slower pace – not to mention great exercise.